v-saba/slam/README.md

 1. Implement processing of a frame sequence into a single point cloud or a 3D model
 2. More flexibility of choosing underlying algorithms
 3. Camera intrinsics calibration
+4. Make it run on GPU, of course